 As part of the project, MALMECC will sponsor a conference in addition to numerous informal encounters.

-On 16th and 17th February 2018, the Music and Late Medieval European Court Cultures team will follow up on their successful 2017 workshop with a study day focussing on the particularities of ecclesiastical courts.
+On 16th and 17th February 2018, the Music and Late Medieval European Court Cultures team followed up on their successful 2017 workshop with a study day focussing on the particularities of ecclesiastical courts.

-The study day will examine several aspects of this theme, aiming to provide fresh insight through interdisciplinary discussion of topics such as courts in papal Avignon, and the courtly life of Teutonic Order.
-Provisional speakers are as follows:
+The study day examined several aspects of this theme, providing fresh insight through interdisciplinary discussion of topics such as courts in papal Avignon, and the courtly life of the Teutonic Order.
+A detailed schedule can be found by clicking here.
+Speakers included;

 Our previous events can be found below;